StarKRE22/Atomic/Docs/Entities/Entities/SceneEntity.md

 - **Exception:** Throws if provided values are invalid.
 - **Notes:** Null references are skipped.

-### Prefab Instantiation
+### 🔹 Prefab Instantiation

-Способ заключается в том, чтобы создавать игровые сущности через префабы
+Another approach is creating game entities from prefabs.

 #### `Create(SceneEntity, Transform)`